NavinPoonia/Chat-Application/README.md

 # Chat-Application
-Making A Multiple User Chat Application Using Node Server And Web Socket.io
+Making A Multiple User Chat Application Using NodeJS Server And Web Socket.IO